 Lumbar support and a tilt mechanism so you can adjust the back are the main points that stood out, as you don’t often get those features with a more affordable design.
 You can also adjust the height, which puts it up there with some of the more pricey chairs on offer.

-At $199 (£110), the Langfjall isn’t the very cheapest desk chair out there, but neither is it going to put too much of a strain on the purse strings.
-You may want to invest in a more expensive ergonomic chair that’s focussed purely on comfort, but if you’re looking for a design that is as stylish as it is comfortable, then we suggest giving this model a whirl for yourself.
+At $199 (£110), the Langfjall chair isn’t the cheapest desk chair out there, but neither is it going to put too much of a strain on the purse strings.
+You may want to invest in a more expensive ergonomic desk chair that’s focused purely on comfort, but if you’re looking for a design that is as stylish as it is comfortable, then we suggest giving this model a whirl for yourself.

-Curves are in—from pill-box shape mirrors to round dining tables and softly sculpted sofas, we’ve seen this trend hit the interiors market in a big way this year.
+Design-wise, curves are in—from pill-box shape mirrors to round dining tables and softly sculpted sofas, we’ve seen this trend hit the interiors market in a big way recently.
 The undulating curves of the Langfjall desk chair pay tribute to that, with a rounded back and seat, and tapered arms that work beautifully to create a unique and stylish piece of furniture.

-Don’t worry if you’re not falling for the Gunnared Beige colour either, as this chair comes in a choice of five colourways, including blue, dark grey, light green and a delicious brown-pink.
+And don’t worry if you’re not falling for the Gunnared Beige color either, as this chair comes in a choice of five colorways—including blue, dark grey, light green, and a delicious brown pink.
 We particularly like that the frame of the chair is in a powder-coated white, rather than the more traditional chrome, which gives it a fresh, modern look that’s likely to coordinate with a wide range of interior schemes.
 It will make it a lot easier to figure out how to decorate your home office.

 Max height: 92cm